Toran Tourist Complex, Dholavira

 Taluka Bhachau Dist.
 Kutch Dholavira (Khadir) Kutch

-Ranked 1 amongst 1 hotels in Dholavira
+Ranked 1 of 1 hotels in Dholavira

 The room was neat and clean.
 I didn’t face any problem to reach the hotel.
 The food was nice.
 There was no delay in booking the room.
 The destination of the hotel was nice.
 I don’t have any suggestion for this hotel.
 I would recommend this hotel to upcoming travellers.
 The parking facility was available at this hotel.